Lady Gaga: Achievements

+Named Billboard's Artist of the Year in 2010, Gaga subsequently appeared on its "Greatest of All Time Artists" chart.
+She became the longest-reigning act of Billboard's Dance/Electronic Albums chart with 211 weeks at number one, while The Fame spent a record 142 weeks atop the chart.
+As of 2020, six of her singles appeared on the International Federation of the Phonographic Industry's annual Top 10 Global Singles chart ("Just Dance", "Poker Face", "Bad Romance", "Telephone", "Born This Way" and "Shallow"), setting the record for the most entries by any female artist.

-According to Guinness World Records, she was the most followed person on Twitter from 2011 to 2013, the most famous celebrity in 2013, and the most powerful popstar in 2014.
-She was included on Forbes' Celebrity 100 from 2010 to 2015 and then from 2018 to 2020, having topped the list in 2011.
-She earned $62 million, $90 million, $52 million, $80 million, $33 million, and $59 million from 2010 through 2015, and $50 million, $39 million and $38 million between 2018 and 2020.
-Gaga also appeared on their list of the World's Most Powerful Women from 2010 to 2014.
+According to Guinness World Records, Gaga was the most followed person on Twitter from 2011 to 2013, the most famous celebrity in 2013, and the most powerful popstar in 2014.
+She was included on Forbes' Celebrity 100 from 2010 to 2015 and 2018 to 2020, topping the list in 2011.
+Gaga also appeared on their list of the World's Most Powerful Women from 2010 to 2014, and topped their list of the Most Powerful Musicians in 2013.
 She was named one of the 100 most influential people in the world by Time magazine in 2010 and 2019, and ranked second in its most influential people of the past ten years readers' poll in 2013.

-In March 2012, Gaga was ranked fourth on Billboards list of top moneymakers of 2011 with earnings of $25 million, which included sales from Born This Way and her Monster Ball Tour.
-The following year, she topped Forbes List of Top-Earning Celebs Under 30, which she also topped in 2011, and in February 2016, the magazine estimated her net worth to be $275 million.
-In December 2019, Gaga placed 10th on Forbes list of Top-Earning Musicians of the Decade with earnings of $500 million in the 2010s.
-She was the fourth highest-earning female musician on the list.
+As of October 2020, Forbes estimated Gaga's net worth at $150 million.
+The magazine named her the world's highest-paid female musician in 2011 with $90 million, and the fourth top-earning female musician of the 2010s with $500 million.
+In 2012, she placed fourth on Billboard's list of the top moneymakers of 2011 with earnings of $25 million, which included sales from Born This Way and her Monster Ball Tour.